nuuuwan/election/README.md

 ### Minor

-* Add padding to bottom of columns
 * Estimate Rejected votes etc based on election of same kind.
 Otherwise they could be off.
+* Change repo/app name to PresPollSL

+### One Liners

+* Add padding to bottom of columns
-* Replace number of votes with percentage?
+* Replace number of votes with percentage
+* Replace humanized number of votes, with actual number of votes
+* "Cumulative"
+* "Latest Result"
+* Add buttons to move by a single step in slider
+* Add padding above slider
+* Citations on multiple lines

 ## Previous Designs